zhaohuanqdcn/tp/docs/UserGuide.md

 Format: `exit`

-#### Update user preference : `edit_userPref [i/INTERVAL]`
+#### Update user preference : `edituserpref i/INTERVAL`

--  Edit user preference according to user input.
-All fields are optional.
-However, at least one of the fields must be present.
+-  Edit the user preferred intervals between meetings.
+-   The dafault value is 0 (which means that interval is not considered).
+-   This interval value will be used for conflict checking and meant to simulate the resting or travel time between meetings.
--  `[i/INTERVAL]` indicates the interval between meetings
+-  `i/INTERVAL` indicates the interval between meetings.
+Note that there is a range restriction similar to the `remindmeeting` command

 #### Saving the data